Japan’s premier retail and dining

 Western architects were invited to transform Ginza into Japan’s first brick town.
 Wooden buildings were removed and dirt roads paved.
 Gas then electric lamps replaced paper lanterns, horse-drawn carriages and trams rattled on streets.
 Merchants now outclassed samurai, who had to cut off their topknots and hide their swords.
 The new rich sported top hats and bustle skirts.
 Leather shoes were a novelty and special inserts were designed to make them squeakier.

-Mirroring Jazz Age Paris and New York, artists, writers and intellectually inclined young people discussed Russian novels and Marx in new bars and cafes.
-Ginza was Tokyo’s coolest quarter in the early 1900s but its pleasure spots were half empty pre-WWII.
+Mirroring Jazz Age Paris and New York, artists, writers and intellectually inclined young people discussed Russian novels and Marxism in new bars and cafes.
+Ginza was Tokyo’s coolest quarter in the early 1900s but its pleasure spots were half empty pre-World War II.
 They were frowned upon as military fascism grew.

 Japan’s first McDonalds, Starbucks and Apple Store debut in Ginza.
 The economy stumbled in the 1990s and today, swanky suburbs like Aoyama and Daikanyama are cutting-edge contenders but Ginza holds its clout.
 Clothing designer Issey Miyake only displays his full range at his Elttob Tep Ginza store.
 Swish shopping centre Tokyu Plaza opened 2016.